ojitha/ojitha.github.io/_posts/2022-04-08-Create-IGWndNAT-using-AWS.md

 The prerequisite for this post is [AWS Cloudformation to create AWS VPC](https://ojitha.blogspot.com/2021/06/aws-cloudformation-to-create-aws-vpc.html){:target="_blank"}.

-There is one parameter to pass that is the VPC created earlier, for example `ParameterKey=NetworkStack,ParameterValue=oj-test-stack` :
+There is one parameter to pass that is the VPC created earlier, for example, `ParameterKey=NetworkStack,ParameterValue=oj-test-stack` :

 ```yaml
 AWSTemplateFormatVersion: "2010-09-09"